-Piles are made of the isolator of thicker coaxial cable (RG-8, RG213) by removing the inner and outer conductors.
-The length (height) of the piles is about 15-18 mm, and at exactly 10 mm from one end the 2-2.5 mm hole should be drilled across the pile through which the wire of the dipol will pass.
+Piles are made of the insulation from thicker coaxial cables (RG-8, RG213) by removing the inner and outer conductors.
+The length (height) of the piles is about 15-18 mm, and at exactly 10 mm from one end, the 2-2.5 mm hole should be drilled across the pile through which the wire of the dipole will pass.
 The piles are fixed by bolts which are placed on the outer side of the reflector, through the reflector surface and into the existing hole in the pile from which the inner conductors have been removed.
 The distance between the wire passing through the pile measuring from the axis of the wire to the reflector surface must be exactly 10 mm!
-Measuring from the surface of the wire to the reflector surface is 9 mm that is reduced by the radius of the wire!
+The measurement from the surface of the wire to the reflector surface is 9 mm, that is, reduced by the radius of the wire!

-Reflector surface is made of the brass, copper or aluminum sheet metal, 0.5-1.5 mm thick.
-It may also be made of the single side coppered epoxy, standard thickness 1.6 mm usually used for PCB making.
+The reflector surface is made of the brass, copper or aluminum sheet metal, 0.5-1.5 mm thick.
+It may also be made of the single side coppered epoxy; a standard thickness 1.6 mm is usually used for PCB making.